SAP/business-document-processing/doc_inf_ext_exercises/README.md

 9. *[Try this later] Repeat above steps 1-7 for Payment Advice Documents.
 Only difference is, in Step 3 Select Document Type **Payment Advices** and select header fields and line items relevant for Payment Advice documents.*

-Now that you have uploaded document for extraction in the next section we will see the extraction results on UI Application.
+Now that you have uploaded document for extraction, in the next section, we will see the extraction results on UI Application.

 ## Exercise 3 - Visualize, Correct Extraction Results and Confirm Document using UI Application

-Following Steps will guide to use UI Application for viewing and correcting extraction results of document and mark it as Confirmed.
+Following steps will guide you through the UI Application for viewing and correcting extraction results of a document and mark it as Confirmed:

 1. Click on **twitter.pdf (Invoice)** in the Documents list to open the Preview if the document.